Skip to main content

 Grid search hyperparameter

-Defines the loss function H2O Hydrogen Torch utilizes during model training.
+This setting defines the loss function H2O Hydrogen Torch utilizes during model training.
 The loss function is a differentiable function measuring the prediction error.
 The model utilizes gradients of the loss function to update the model weights during training.

 Options